-Redemption of Units
+Monthly Redemption of Units

-The redemption of Fund Units may be executed on the last calendar day of any month and on other dates as determined appropriate by the Manager (the "Redemption Date").
+The redemption of Fund Units may be executed on the last calendar day of any month (the "Redemption Date").
 Each Fund Unitholder may, upon request to the Manager in a manner and form acceptable to the Manager (including through FundSERV), redeem all or any part of such Fund Unitholder's Fund Units on a Redemption Date.
 Fund Units will be redeemed at a redemption price equal to the Net Asset Value per Fund Unit calculated as of the applicable Redemption Date, less applicable deductions and fees.